 - When is Margin Management Important in the Mortgage Market?

 - 6 Suggested Inputs for a Robust Margin Management Analysis

 When is Margin Management Important in the Mortgage Market?

 A core tenet of secondary marketing is margin management.

 One example of the importance of margin management was what happened in the United States mortgage market from 2020 through the start of 2021.

-When each basis point makes an impact on the bottom line, a prudent, well-thought-out, and disciplined margin management strategy is an invaluable pillar of any successful lending company that wishes to stand out amongst its peers.
+When each basis point makes an impact on the bottom line, a prudent, well-thought-out, and disciplined margin management strategy is an invaluable pillar of any successful mortgage company that wishes to stand out amongst its peers.

 While margin management best practices are based on common sense, we all could use a refresher every now and again.

 With the advent of the pricing engine and, along with it the functionality that allows lenders to institute a spread in between the investor’s published price and the lender’s street-facing price, it became easy to simply establish a pass-through strategy that fixed the lender’s anticipated profit margin.

 The problem with this “set it and forget it” margin management approach is twofold.